-The Level II trauma center at Memorial Hermann The Woodlands Medical Center includes affiliated board-certified trauma surgeons as well as a highly trained team of staff and the high-tech, life-saving technology to care for patients with the most serious of injuries.
+The Level II trauma center at Memorial Hermann The Woodlands Medical Center includes affiliated, board-certified trauma surgeons as well as a specially trained emergency medicine team of professionals using caring for patients with the most serious of injuries.

-Verified by the American College of Surgeons (ACS), our trauma center has the capabilities to care for severe and debilitating injuries such as dangerous falls, motor vehicle accidents, occupational injuries, crush injuries, and trauma due to personal violence.
-With two helipads and access to Memorial Hermann’s critical care air medical transport, Life Flight®, patients in The Woodlands and surrounding areas can receive the critical care they need within minutes…and in trauma care; minutes can make the difference between life and death.
+Verified by the American College of Surgeons (ACS), our trauma center has the capabilities to care for severe and debilitating injuries such as dangerous falls, motor vehicle accidents, occupational injuries, crush injuries and trauma due to personal violence.
+With two helipads and access to Memorial Hermann Life Flight®, patients in The Woodlands and surrounding areas can receive the critical care they need.

-Approximately half of the patients that receive trauma care at our hospital are aged 65 and older with the majority of injuries resulting from unintentional falls.
+Approximately half of the patients that receive trauma care at our hospital are aged 65 or older with the majority of injuries resulting from unintentional falls.
 However, falling is NOT an inevitable part of aging.
 Knowing your fall risk is an important step in preventing these falls.
-Find out your risk for falling and talk to your healthcare provider regarding your individual results to see what steps you can take to reduce your risk.
+Find out your risk for falling and talk to your health care provider regarding your individual results to see what steps you can take to reduce your risk.

 Memorial Hermann The Woodlands is committed to preventing falls among our older adult population.
 Our robust fall prevention program is available free of charge to the community and includes the following:

 Stop the Bleed is a 1.5 hour hands-on course aimed at providing members of the community, who have little or no medical training, with the knowledge and skills to provide basic trauma care and hemorrhage control prior to the arrival of EMS personnel.
 The course teaches participants how to learn three quick actions to control serious bleeding by applying direct physical pressure to wounds, packing wounds and applying tourniquets.